ggopalan-LANL/STAT_UQ_AI/README.md

-This repository allows for reproducibility of results in the following paper, which was presented as a poster during the NeurIPS 2024 Workshop on Statistical Frontiers in LLMs and Foundation Models.
+This repository allows for reproducibility of results in the following paper, which was presented as a poster during the NeurIPS 2024 Workshop on Statistical Frontiers in LLMs and Foundation Models:

 Longjohn, R., Gopalan, G., & Casleton, E. (2025).
 Statistical uncertainty quantification for aggregate performance metrics in machine learning benchmarks. arXiv preprint arXiv:2501.04234.

-Code is contained in self-contained R Markdown files (VTAB_BHM.Rmd and VTAB_interval_plots.RMD), which can be executed within R Studio.
+Code is contained in self-contained R Markdown files (VTAB_BHM.Rmd and VTAB_interval_plots.RMD), which can be executed within RStudio.

 This repository corresponds to O5052, AI Evaluation with UQ, as reviewed by the Richard P. Feynman Center for Innovation at Los Alamos National Laboratory.